rarebreed/rarebreed.github.io/_posts/2016-05-14-getting-started-with-purescript.md

 become victims of their own success and enhancements come at a glacial pace.
 But one advantage of being wildly popular is that fixes to libraries comes more rapidly or have more eyes looking at it (for example TLS/SSL support)

+Convincing my colleagues to switch to a new language is probably unlikely.
+I hope by reading this blog post I can persuade them that clojure, as nice as it is, has competition :)  Perhaps others who are starting to feel the pain of dynamic languages will also take a look into purescript/haskell as alternatives

-## Clojure as the gateway drug to haskell-like
+## Clojure as the gateway drug to haskell

 Don't get me wrong, clojure is a good language.
 But since it is dynamically typed, it shares the common weakness that dynamically typed languages all have:  they dont scale out very well.
 And if you think [core.typed][-cljtype] is a